-- and stalking.
-Awareness activities also can inform students and staff on which resources are available for support. - ❖ Bystander Intervention Bystanders are individuals who observe violence or witness the conditions that perpetuate violence.
+- Bystander Intervention Bystanders are individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up, or do something about it.
-They are someone who is present and thus potentially in position to discourage, prevent, or interrupt an incident. - ❖ Primary Prevention Programs The next step beyond raising awareness and reducing risk by engaging the campus, the campus communities, and targeted programs in creating long-term solutions and prevention strategies.
-These include orientation meetings with new students and staff, ongoing, regularly scheduled campus meetings with law enforcement professionals, peer to peer reinforcement education, campus, building, and environmental reviews and inspections, situational and intervention training, - Ongoing Prevention and Awareness Campaigns Strategies that encompass the communication and continuing education regarding sexual violence and sexual violence avoidance using campus and community meetings and sessions, one-to-one counseling, electronic media, print media, social media, web content, email. - ❖ Risk Reduction Use of data, methods and approaches that will assist individuals identify warning signs, educate individuals on safety tips and ways to identify and avoid potentially unsafe situations. - Drug and Alcohol Prevention and Awareness Campaigns Implementing substance use/alcohol prevention and education intervention, plus environmental change strategies campus-wide and in the surrounding community that additionally addresses its association with risky sexual behaviors and sexual assault; plus, the evaluation of the program's effectiveness.
+They are someone who is present and thus potentially in position to discourage, prevent, or interrupt an incident. - Primary Prevention Programs The next step beyond raising awareness and reducing risk by engaging the campus, the campus communities, and targeted programs in creating long-term solutions and prevention strategies.
+These include orientation meetings with new students and staff, ongoing, regularly scheduled campus meetings with law enforcement professionals, peer to peer reinforcement education, campus, building, and environmental reviews and inspections, situational and intervention training, - Ongoing Prevention and Awareness Campaigns Strategies that encompass the communication and continuing education regarding sexual violence and sexual violence avoidance using campus and community meetings and sessions, one-to-one counseling, electronic media, print media, social media, web content, email. - Risk Reduction Use of data, methods and approaches that will assist individuals identify warning signs, educate individuals on safety tips and ways to identify and avoid potentially unsafe situations. - Drug and Alcohol Prevention and Awareness Campaigns Implementing substance use/alcohol prevention and education intervention, plus environmental change strategies campus-wide and in the surrounding community that additionally addresses its association with risky sexual behaviors and sexual assault; plus, the evaluation of the program's effectiveness.